microsoft/FluidFramework/BREAKING.md

 The IHostRuntime legacy name has now been updated to be IContainerRuntime, to match the class that implements it, ContainerRuntime
-The hostRuntime param in IComponentContext has also been updated to be called containerRuntime
+The hostRuntime param in IComponentContext has also been updated to be called containerRuntime IComponentContext still has the hostRuntime param but it is now marked with a deprecated flag and will be removed in 0.18

 ### Updates to ContainerRuntime and LocalComponentContext createProps removal